prrao87/prrao87.github.io/content/posts/neo4j-python-1.md

 Finished execution!
 ```

-Just like in the sync case, the Pydantic validation for 130k records completes in ~3 sec, and the async data ingestion completes in ~6 seconds, giving us a roughly 9 second run time Generally speaking, an async approach using coroutines as shown above vastly outperforms the sync approach, but in this particular scenario, the async API offers only a marginal improvement.
+Just like in the sync case, the Pydantic validation for 130k records completes in ~3 sec, while the async data ingestion completes in ~6 seconds, giving us a roughly 9 second run time.
+Generally speaking, a coroutine-based async approach as shown above vastly outperforms the sync approach, but in this particular scenario, the async API offers only a marginal improvement.
 This is likely because, Neo4j doesn't asynchronously merge nodes/edges independently of one another to avoid race conditions in which the client may attempt to merge an edge to a node that doesn't yet exist in the graph.
-Also, we are passing a large list of dicts to Cypher to `UNWIND`, and as a result, most of the work is done by Cypher in either case, so the communication overhead with the database is almost the same in either case.
-Still, in a much larger dataset in a realistic setting, it's likely that more significant performance improvements will be realized using the async approach.

 #### 💡 Why use the async API?